Impala Frequently Asked Questions

 - Be prepared to raise some limits in the HDFS configuration settings, either temporarily during the INSERT or permanently if you frequently run such INSERT statements as part of your ETL pipeline.

 - The resource usage of an INSERT statement can vary depending on the file format of the destination table.
 Inserting into a Parquet table is memory-intensive, because the data for each partition is buffered in memory until it reaches 1 gigabyte, at which point the data file is written to disk.
 Impala can distribute the work for an INSERT more efficiently when statistics are available for the source table that is queried during the INSERT statement.
-See How Impala Uses Statistics for Query Optimization for details about gathering statistics.
+See Table and Column Statistics for details about gathering statistics.

 Does Impala performance improve as it is deployed to more hosts in a cluster in much the same way that Hadoop performance does?